vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 za lascriptions from about 200 B G. Shandapurana

-Vide Cunpagbam's 'Bharhnt stūpa' Kāpıladvīpa-doadta is Visnu'sgulya
+Vide Cunpagbam's 'Bharhnt stūpa' Kāpıladvīpa-doadta is Viṣṇu'sgulya

 P 131 for a dovation of the gurid of name there) Nr 65 7 q. by TK